Interview: Bill Wetterman

 Yes.
 I use dialogue and interior monologue as the main tools to convey my story to my readers.
-When I use descriptions of a places and events, I concentrate on only two or three key features so as not to bore my readers.
+When I use descriptions of places and events, I concentrate on only two or three key features so as not to bore my readers.
 Have you ever tried to read James Joyce’s Ulysses?
-450,000 words written in stream of conscience style will not capture the 21st Century reader.
+450,000 words written in a stream of consciousness style will not capture the 21st Century reader.
 I keep the dialogue crisp and the paragraphs short to give a feeling of fast-paced action.

 What books have influenced your writing most and why?

 Tom Clancy’s novels, particularly Debt of Honor, are examples of well-researched political thrillers.
 He set the standard for me for attention to detail.
-Thomas Harris’s Silence of the Lambs stands out as the psychological thriller.
+Thomas Harris’s Silence of the Lambs stands out as a psychological thriller.
 I can only hope to achieve his level one day.
 Finally, Stieg Larrson’s The Girl with the Dragon Tattoo features the perfect anti-heroine, Lisbeth Salander.
 Her character is a model for me to play off.

 When did you decide that you were a writer?